Lenyn Sosa Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Lenyn Sosa and his .345 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Chicago White Sox, including Lenyn Sosa and his .400 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher JP Sears and the Oakland Athletics at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Athletics.
+He notched a home run while going 1-for-4 in his most recent game against the Athletics.

 Lenyn Sosa Game Info & Props vs. the Athletics